 Brain metastases

-Brain metastases are secondaries tumors of a main tumor from another part of the body.
-The tumor from another organ is the primary tumor.
-Tumor cells can reach other parts of the body via the bloodstream or lymphatic system and place "offshoots" there, known as metastases.
-Tumors that frequently metastasize to the brain are lung tumors, breast cancer and black skin cancer (melanoma).
+Brain metastases are secondary tumors that originate from a primary tumor in another part of the body.
+Cancer cells can travel to the brain via the bloodstream or lymphatic system and take root there.
+Common primary tumors that spread to the brain include lung cancer, breast cancer, and melanoma.

 Benign, intermediate and malignant brain tumors